COLA-Laboratory/GraphFLA/README.md

 `GraphFLA` is designed to interoperate with established ML frameworks and benchmarks by using the same data format as in ML model training: an `X` and an `f`.

-Specifically, `X` can either be a list of sequences of strings representing genotypes, or a `pd.DataFrame` or `numpy.ndarray`, in which each column represents a loci; `f` can either be a list, `pd.Series` or `numpy.ndarray`.
+Specifically, `X` can either be a list of sequences of strings representing genotypes, or a `pd.DataFrame` or an `numpy.ndarray`, wherein each column represents a loci; `f` can either be a list, `pd.Series` or `numpy.ndarray`.

-Yet, we note that it is recommended to remove redundant loci in `X` (i.e., those that are never mutated across the whole library) to make landscape construction faster.
+To make landscape construction faster, we recommended removing redundant loci in `X` (i.e., those that are never mutated across the whole library) .

 ```python
 import pandas as pd